 Today among all kinds of groups there is a focus on getting others to understand their point of view.
 They feel that they are not being respected and given their full share.
 To a certain extent this activity is needed until life is made OUTWARDLY fair to all dwelling on this planet.
 To be born on Earth should mean to be cared for and to care for others.
 These INNER objectives must be attained or OUTER gains will be lost.
 Hopefully humanity is too smart and connected to allow a destructive segment of society to physically destroy our planetary life.

 Dayology uses the Day Ray to represent our INNER Self.
 Our OUTER Self is indicated by the Sun Sign.
 Together the seven Day Rays and twelve Sun Signs create eight-four Dayology types.
 That’s enough variety for just about any situation.
-And it appears that the two Dayology categories of INNER and OUTER is being confirmed by research into our everyday experiences and relationships.
+And it appears that the two Dayology categories of INNER and OUTER are being recognized by our research into our everyday experiences and relationships.